Terry-Jiang-A/react-native-unityads/README.md

     attachAdListeners(); //need to call removeEventListener to remove listeners.
   });

-  Attach ad Listeners for rewarded ads, and banner ads, and so on. function attachAdListeners() {
+  //Attach ad Listeners for rewarded ads, and banner ads, and so on. function attachAdListeners() {
-    Unityads.addEventListener('OnunityAdsAdFailedToLoad', (errorInfo) => {
+    Unityads.addEventListener('onUnityAdsAdFailedToLoad', (errorInfo) => {
       // ad failed to load
       // We recommend retrying with exponentially higher delays up to a maximum delay (in this case 64 seconds) setInterstitialRetryAttempt(interstitialRetryAttempt + 1);